 Yet, great faith did not always bring good results.
 Others were tortured, faced jeers and flogging and were chained and put in prison.
 They were stoned, sawed in two; put to death by the sword.
 They were destitute, persecuted and mistreated—wandering in deserts, mountains, caves and holes in the ground.

-Given those results, most of us would not try to enroll on that list.
+Given those results, most of us would not voluntarily enroll on that list.
 However, we would want to be included in verse 39—“These were all commended for their faith…”

 As we learned from the examples of those mentioned in Hebrews 11, people of faith can make poor decisions and unwise choices.
 Those choosing to follow God may not always be successful or prosperous in the eyes of the world.
 But, we must go back to Hebrews 11:1—“Now faith is being sure of what we hope for and certain of what we do not see.”

-For me, having great faith boils down to one thing.
+Having great faith boils down to one thing.
 Believe God—always, in every circumstance, not some of the time but all of the time, not when life is good but when life comes tumbling down around my head, not only when things are going my way but when it looks as if my hopes and dreams will never come to fruition—believe God!
-Intentional faith—believe God on purpose all the time.
+Intentional faith—believe God, on purpose and all the time.

 I wish I could say that I have it together.
 I don’t!
 But isn’t it just like our great big loving God to continue shaping us, molding us and giving us one more opportunity to get it right!
-He gives abounding grace during testing and waits patiently as day by day our faith becomes stronger and our purpose to believe Him more intentional.
-While I do not always understand God’s plan, by faith I know that I can always trust Him.
-Life is blessed when we walk hand in hand with our Lord in intentional faith.
+I thank God for His patience as we continue to follow Him in faith.